|Address||North (Holiday Let), 59 The Promenade Portstewart, BT55 7AF|

 North is a home from home that offers a traditional “hundred-thousand” Irish welcomes.
 It is named after the Seamus Heaney poem of the same name that describes the thundering Atlantic Ocean.
 You can share Heaney's experience, lying in bed listening to the thundering Atlantic and watch out the windows at the curving bay.
 Its only a small walk around the Cliff walk to the long Portstewart Strand.
 We can't promise sunshine every day but we can promise a day to remember in a most spectacular house on the north coast.

-Beds – one king, three doubles and one single daybed – turning into a king bed.
+Beds – one king, three doubles, single bunk bed and one single daybed – turning into a king bed.